 While the Tribeca Festival still centers its role in the culture of film, its interests are no longer limited to matters of the silver screen.
 The current version of the festival celebrates “storytelling in all its forms.”
 Tribeca is a festival for movies, television, music, podcasts, video games, and immersive entertainment.

-In this section, we’re going to highlight some of the key programs that filmmakers will want to keep an eye on as the festival gets into full swing.
+In this section, we’re going to highlight some of the key programs that filmmakers will want to watch out for as the festival gets into full swing.
 Please note that we won’t be covering Tribeca’s programming for games, music, audio storytelling, or immersive experiences.
 Below, we’re focusing on the event categories that cater specifically to makers of movies and television.

 Let’s dig in.